-- Remove the surround front by lifting and pulling away from the unit.
-Remove the four screws securing the back surround to the brackets and set them aside carefully to avoid damage. - Remove the surround mounting bracket by removing the two screws securing the bracket to the side casing of the unit.
-Fig. #2 (may require the unit to be pulled out slightly.)
+- 1. Remove the surround front and back.
+Set them aside carefully to avoid damage. - Remove the surround mounting bracket by removing the two screws securing the bracket to the side casing of the unit.
+Fig. #2

-3. With a 3/8" wrench, loosen the two bolts securing the blower mounting bracket to the unit.
+3. With a 3/8"(10mm) wrench, loosen the two bolts securing the blower mounting bracket to the unit.
 Fig. #3